microsoft/GraphEngine/doc/Config/config-v1.md

 Optional.
 If a server/proxy has an Http endpoint, it will listen on the specified Http port after it is started.
 The value is an integer.
-When a negative integer is specified, the HTTP server is disabled and no port will be opened.
+When a negative integer is specified, the HTTP server is disabled and no HTTP port will be opened.
 The default port is 80. </p></td>
 </tr>

 <tr> <td class="tableblock halign-left valign-top"><p
 class="tableblock"> ClientMaxConn </p></td> <td class="tableblock
 halign-left valign-top"><p class="tableblock"> Optional.
 Specifies how
-many network connections will be established between a client and a Graph Engine communication instance.
+many network connections can be established between a client and a Graph Engine server or proxy instance.
 The default value is 2.
 </p></td> </tr>

 </tbody>